 We also avoided some of the mods that cause too many issues to run properly, such as the realistic weather mod.
 If you run into any issues, be sure to use the Script Merger, read the mod page, and disable conflicting mods if needed.

-I hope you guys find this useful.
+We hope you guys find this list useful.
 If you have any suggestions for other mods or any other feedback feel free to share below; we’re always looking to update and improve this list.